joachimBurket/esp32-opencv/esp32/examples/esp_opencv_tests/README.md

-The goal of this example is to check which OpenCV features are working.
+The goal of this example is to check which OpenCV features are working and to benchmark their computation time on the target.